 This corner-lot front yard is exposed to traffic and passersby on two sides.
 A low, curved fence, set back from the lines of the sidewalk, rounds out the corner and makes the space feel embraced and secure.
 It also provides a backdrop for imaginative plantings on both sides.
 A bubbling fountain serves as the focal point and goes a long way toward masking traffic noise.

-Which Way to Preserve Wood?
+Which Way to Preserve Wood for Outdoor Use?

 Not all fences are made of wood, but a great many are.
 So it’s important to seal these structures properly with products designed for exterior use so that they will last for years to come.
 Here are the three common options.

 Peeling and chipping are common